enockfstr/Pharmacistsassociation/README.md

   <section id="cpd">
     <h2>Continuing Professional Development (CPD)</h2>
-    <p>We seek formal recognition as a CPD provider, supporting pharmacists with updated skills, mentorship, and research-informed practice.
-CPD is our tool to empower practitioners and contribute to national health transformation.</p>
+    <p>We offer CPDs to the  members of profession and other heath care providers, supporting them with updated skills, mentorship, and research-informed practice.
+CPD is our tool to empower practitioners and contribute to national health transformation.
+To request for the special CPDs please send us email on pharmacistsassociation@gmail.com.</p>
     <ul>
       <li>Ongoing education and training</li>
       <li>Ethical practice standards</li>